mathias82/kafka-schema-registry-spring-demo/README.md

 Contributions, feedback and issues are welcome!
 Feel free to open pull requests or issues.
 If you find this project helpful, please ⭐ star it on GitHub and share it on social media – it helps others discover it.

----

-## 📜 License

-This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.